I'm Pregnant—What Should I Do Next?

-Okay, we are going shopping for this one but not for baby stuff; we are getting a notebook.
+Okay, shopping is required for this one but not for baby stuff- just a notebook.
 Splurge on a nice-looking journal or notebook because it’s something you’ll want to pass down to your child.
 Since you’ll be spending a lot of time writing in it, it should be durable.
 Some people like to get them personalized or engraved, but that’s something you can always add later.
 There are many reasons why you should keep a pregnancy journal.

 - Your child will be able to read it when they get older.

-- You can write down intimate thoughts and feeling that you might want to remember.
+- You can write down intimate thoughts and feelings that you might want to remember.

 - It might help you get through the more difficult parts of pregnancy.